MooersLab/MooersLabWebpage/index.md

 The protein work is done in collaboration with colleagues at OUHSC and Texas A&M University.
 We also develop software tools to ease the production of molecular graphics images with PyMOL.

-In summary, our work is blend of wet bench and in silico work the uses a combination of little science and big science tools.
+In summary, our work is a blend of wet-bench and computer methods that uses a combination of little science and big science tools.
+This is because the methods of structural biology are at the intersection of biology, chemistry, computer science, and physics.

 ## Research products